-CB presents the Full Story of a Tennis Genius who is best known by the nickname “The Swiss Maestro”.
-Our Roger Federer Childhood Story plus Untold Biography Facts brings you a full account of notable events from his childhood time to date.
+In a nutshell, we give you the Full Story of a Tennis Genius who is best known by the nickname “The Swiss Maestro”.
 The analysis involves his life story before fame, family life/background and many OFF and ON-Screen little-known facts about him.

 Yes, everyone knows of his dominating reign in Tennis.
 However, only a few consider Roger Federer’s Bio which is quite interesting.
 Now, without further ado, let’s begin.

-Roger Federer Childhood Story Plus Untold Biography Facts: Early Life
+Roger Federer Childhood Story – Early Life and Family Background:

 Young Roger Federer (pictured below) was born on the 8th day of August 1981 in Basel, Switzerland.
 His father, Robert Federer was a Swiss who worked for a Pharmaceutical company, while his mother, Lynette Federer was a South African who also worked for a Pharmaceutical company at the time of his birth.